 Math: Fractions and Decimals 111

-Math: Fractions and Decimals provides the methods used to perform basic mathematical operations using fractions, decimals, and percentages.
-The class covers addition, subtraction, multiplication, and division with fractions and decimals.
-It also discusses conversions between fractions, decimals, mixed numbers, and improper fractions.
+This class describes the methods used to perform basic mathematical operations using fractions, decimals, and percentages.
+Concepts like addition, subtraction, multiplication, and division with fractions and decimals are a large part of manufacturing processes and operations.
+This class also discusses conversions between fractions, decimals, mixed numbers, and improper fractions.

-Almost any manufacturing print uses fractions and decimals in its measurements.
-Knowing how to handle these numbers and convert between them is an essential part of the basic skills needed to work in a manufacturing environment.
+Almost all manufacturing prints use fractions and decimals in their measurements.
+Knowing how to manage these mathematical concepts and convert between these types of numbers is an essential part of the basic skills needed to work in a manufacturing environment.